bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 ssh -i ~/.ssh/MyKeyFile.pem ubuntu@18.190.158.158
 ```

 Enter "yes" when prompted to log into your AWS instance.
 You will be in user ubuntu's home directory.
-MiGA projects must be created in the miga-data directory.
+To be accessible from MiGA-Web MiGA projects must be created in the miga-data directory.
 To get there simply enter:

 ```
 cd miga-data